mahadrehmann/Gym-Database-System/README.md

 # Gym-Database-System
-A full-fledged Gym Database system with the frontend and backend queries
+A full-fledged Gym Database system with the frontend in C# and backend queries in SQL